Thermodynamic Modeling of Magmatic Processes with alphaMELTS 2

 5.00 PM: End of afternoon session

 *Note that having access to MATLAB is not a requirement for participation.
-Python alternatives
+Python alternatives for each exercise have been

 We will have time for Q&A with individual workshop organizers to address participants' particular interests